heft-lang/hefty-equations/writeup/jfp/response/reviews.md

+# Changelist

+- Revise introduction

+- Revise 3.5 to clarify that modularity characteristics of scoped effects may differ from the modularity benefits you get from "classical" hefty algebras+alg. effects.
+But that we can get similar interaction in at least some cases, as we illustrate in Sect.
+4.2.2.

+# Response

 We would like to thank the reviewers for their time and helpful comments!

 The main concern raised by reviewers relates to the motivation behind our work.

 [FIXME] We have revised the introduction to clarify the questions raised by the reviewers.

 Below we include inline responses to the comments and questions raised by the reviewers.

 > Comments to the Author
 > # Summary